 Despite all the buzz around ancient and heirloom grains, einkorn wheat doesn't get much attention.
-Considered the oldest grain known in the history of agriculture, this superfood offers a variety of essential nutrients and a toasty flavor that's delicious in all kinds of baked goods.
+Considered the oldest grain known in the history of agriculture, this superfood is delicious in all kinds of baked goods.
 Einkorn also is the only wheat known to not have been hybridized.
 It may prove a little tricky to find, but keep an eye out and add einkorn to your list of must-try foods.

 What is Einkorn?

 Einkorn wheat once grew wild around the world, but, like many other heirloom grains, it was weeded out as farmers cultivated modern crops and easier-to-harvest varietals.
 Still, this ancient grain is prized for its nutrients, lower levels of gluten, and non-GMO status.